TechGrounds-Cloud8/cloud8-abdeslamazhir/02_Linux_1/Linux 4.md

 ### Overcome challanges

-Very difficult exercise with a lot of saerching and seeking help from the group
+Very difficult exercise with a lot of saerching and seeking help from the group.

 ### Results
 ![screenshot](../00_includes/linux4.png)